Writing Instruction for the Age of AI Workshop

 Target Audience: 6th-12th grade teachers and administrators

-Length: 3 hours (flexible, with options to customize)
+Length: 3-4 hours total (flexible, with options to customize)

 Learning Outcomes:

-1. Understanding AI: Educators gain a foundational understanding of AI, enabling them to explain its basic mechanics and what it can & can’t do.
+1. Understanding AI: Educators gain a foundational understanding of LLM powered AI, enabling them to explain its basic mechanics and what it can & can’t do.

-2. Practical Integration Strategies: Educators develop actionable classroom policies to effectively integrate AI into their teaching practices.
+2. Practical Integration Strategies: Educators develop actionable classroom policies and practices to both limit AI’s influence on student work AND effectively integrate AI into classroom teaching practices.

-3. Tool Acquisition: Educators experience a variety of curated AI tools to implement the workshop framework, including Short Answer, and learn how to use AI safely and effectively with students.
+3. Tool Acquisition: Educators experience a variety of curated teaching tools to implement the workshop framework, including Short Answer, and learn how to use AI safely and effectively with students.

 Creators: